 War on Want is particularly looking for trustees with charity experience of strategic and operational planning, fundraising, human resources and legal skills.

-War on Want is committed to promoting and supporting diversity amongst those elected to serve as trustees, and we particularly encourage candidates from minority ethnic groups to stand for election.
+War on Want is committed to promoting and supporting diversity amongst those elected to serve as trustees.
+We particularly encourage candidates from minority ethnic groups and other groups of people that are currently under-represented in the charity sector to stand for election.

 War on Want’s Articles of Association state that trustees shall serve for a fixed term of three years and, if otherwise eligible, may be reappointed for a further term, but that no trustee may serve more than two terms consecutively without a break of at least one year.

 If more nominations are received than vacant places on the Council, then an election will take place.
-The Council of Management currently comprises the Chair, Norina O’Hare; Vice Chairs Tony McMullan and Lis Pritchard, the Treasurer, Mike Egan; and Shaista Aziz, Sunit Bagree, Mike Cushman, Mark Luetchford, Roger Mckenzie, Mario Novelli, Anna Stone, Marilyn Tyzack, and Ben Birnberg, honorary Company Secretary (non-voting member).
+The Council of Management currently comprises the Chair, Norina O’Hare; Vice Chairs Tony McMullan and Roger Mckenzie, the Treasurer, Esther Giles; and Shaista Aziz, Mike Cushman, Mark Luetchford, Mario Novelli, Anna Stone, Marilyn Tyzack, and Ben Birnberg, honorary Company Secretary (non-voting member).
 You can find out more about them here.

-Those wishing to stand in this election must be proposed by a fellow member or affiliate of War on Want using the relevant nomination form.
-If you do not know any other War on Want members or affiliates, we can provide someone to nominate you; please contact David Rudkin at email@example.com for further assistance.
+Those wishing to stand in this election must be proposed by a fellow member or affiliate of War on Want using the nomination form.
+If you do not know any other War on Want members or affiliates, we may be able to provide someone to nominate you; please contact David Rudkin at firstname.lastname@example.org for further assistance.